Wells Fargo Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Wells Fargo options trades today is 5751.67 with a total volume of 13,273.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Wells Fargo's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Wells Fargo's whale trades within a strike price range from $30.0 to $42.5 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Wells Fargo's big money trades within a strike price range of $30.0 to $80.0 over the last 30 days.

 Wells Fargo Option Volume And Open Interest Over Last 30 Days